 Benefits and debt

 Your local Citizens Advice Bureau will be able to tell you how your benefits would be affected if you split up from your partner.

 Get advice before you move out, even if your name isn't on the tenancy agreement or mortgage.

-There is advice about deciding what to do about the family home on the Shelter Scotland website.
+There is advice about your rights to stay in your home on the Shelter Scotland website.

 Your local Citizens Advice Bureau will also be able to advise you about how your housing rights could be affected.

 The Scottish Government has a guide to making a Parenting Plan to help you agree arrangements for children.

 Relationships Scotland provides a free service called Parenting Apart.
 These are sessions about the impact of separation on children.